postmodern/ruby-install/README.md

 ## Anti-Features

 * Does not require updating every time a new Ruby version comes out.
+  * NOTE: You may have to specify a full version number (i.e. not just 1.9.3 or 2.1).
 * Does not require recipes for each individual Ruby version or configuration.
 * Does not support installing trunk/HEAD.